 Categories

 Hindi Challenges 1: Pronunciation of Dental and Retroflex Letters

 Correct pronunciation is the most crucial part of learning any language.
 So, fittingly, the first two challenges I faced while learning Hindi were with pronunciation.
-Articulation is the most fundamental thing you have to get right so you can be understood.
-For the English speaker, Hindi pronunciation takes time to learn because some of these […]
+Articulation is the most fundamental thing you have to get right to be understood.
+For English speakers, Hindi pronunciation takes time to learn because some of these sounds are new […]

+Categories